Illustrative instrumentation example

 Validate real operational impact in your environment.

-HEKONE helps teams measure what is currently invisible — quantify variance, identify hidden loss, and translate real-world activity into cost impact.
-A focused pilot creates immediate visibility without requiring full system change.
+HEKONE helps teams measure what is currently invisible, quantify variance, identify hidden loss, and translate real-world activity into cost impact.